 How in2gr8mentalhealth began

-in2gr8mentalhealth Ltd is a centre for valuing, supporting and destigmatising lived experience of mental health difficulties by modeling the core strength and value of lived experience directly from the heart of its leadership.
+in2gr8mentalhealth Ltd is a centre for valuing, supporting and destigmatising lived experience of mental health difficulties by modelling the core strength and value of lived experience directly from the heart of its leadership.

 in2gr8mentalhealth was originally formed by its Founder Dr Natalie Kemp, after she broke down whilst practicing as a clinical psychologist and experienced unwarranted stigma and shame in a mental health scene that should have known better.
-The organisation was born from a need to directly challenge provider stigma still experienced in professional mental health systems, and to enable supportive peer connections amidst the silence and taboo of mental health professionals having lived experience of mental health problems.
+The organisation was born from a need to directly challenge provider lived experience stigma and enable supportive peer connections and voicing in order to directly undermine stigma’s power to silence and shame.

 We work systemically, our Directors engage with the pillars of the mental health scene: professional peers with lived experience, those who use services who aren't mental health professionals, professional bodies, university/training courses, and workplaces/NHS Trusts.

 Experiencing mental health difficulties is common and human.
 Those who enter the mental health professions are also human and not immune.
 Many enter because of their lived experience, harnessing their compassion in their work to help others.
 All who bring lived experience into the mental health scene have gifts to offer from their lived experience which are valuable in deepening personal wisdom, professional practice and improving the systems we have contact with.

 Since its launch in October 2017, in2gr8mentalhealth has emerged as an influential body on the mental health scene in the UK and was conferred 'Pathfinder' status in staff mental health and wellbeing by the British Psychological Society.
 In May 2020, in2gr8mentalhealth formalised as a limited company to expand it's offer.